GPCRmd/gpcrmd-docs/source/workbench.rst

 GPCR conserved positions
 ------------------------

-This seciton provides the possibility to rapidly select positions or domains conserved in the different GPCR family classes.
+This section provides the possibility to rapidly select positions or domains conserved in the different GPCR family classes.
 The GPCR class of the protein being represented will be selected by default, and therefore the conserved positions/domains corresponding to that GPCR class will be available to visualize.

 It is also possible to visualize the positions that correspond to conserved positions from other GPCR classes.
 For example, if your protein belongs to class A, you can represent the residue that corresponds to class B *2.50 (2.50b)*.
 Hover the buttons with your mouse for more information about the conserved positions and motifs, if available.